gildas/puppet-me/README.md

 Where *options* are:

+- -Branch *name*
+  Use a different git branch to run puppet-me.
+  This is used for Beta, Release Candidate phases.
 - -CacheKeep
   Keep previous versions of downloads (e.g., keep CIC 2015R1, 2015R2, patches)
   Default: previous versions are deleted